Group is dedicated to the implementation of oil and gas exploration and

 In October 2015, following the drilling of Lira-1X wildcat at Lira offshore structure located at the Trident block, a major gas field was discovered.
-The well was mothballed, and tests are to be carried out therewith to estimate the discovery potential.
-Based on preliminary analysis of the drilling and geophysical survey data, Lira-1X delivered a productive interval with an effective gas-saturated thickness of 46 meters.
-According to seismic data, the area of the gas field can reach up to 39 km2, reserves can come to 30 bn m3 of gas, which needs to be confirmed during appraisal drilling.
+Lira-1X delivered a productive interval with an effective gas-saturated thickness of 46 meters.

 In June 2009, a 20-year license was granted for the development of the block.
 Chevron (Star Ultra Deep Petroleum) acts as a project operator.
-Parties to the project include: NNPC, a Nigerian company, — 30%, Star Ultra Deep Petroleum (STAR) — 27%, ONG — 25%, LUKOIL — 18%.
+Parties to the project include: NNPC, a Nigerian company, — 30%, Oil and Gas Nigeria Limited — 30%, Chevron — 22% (operator), LUKOIL — 18%.

 In March 2014, LUKOIL joined the offshore deepwater project at the Tano block (Deepwater Tano/Cape Three Points) on the shelf of Ghana in West Africa (the deal was closed in October 2015).
 The Tano block's area is a little over 2 thousand km2.
 It is located in the western part of Ghana's water area in the Gulf of Guinea, 80 km offshore in the vicinity of the Cameroonian coast.
 Water depth at the block ranges from 1.6 to 3 thousand meters.

 Seven hydrocarbon fields were discovered within the block: five oil fields and two gas fields.